How to make shades in tattoos? | 10 MASTERS

 Greywash is a technique where pure black inks are specially diluted to create more fluid shadows.

-You may have heard about this, it has become very popular.
-It’s frequently used both in Realism and Black & Grey.
-Many tattooists use 4 ink caps simultaneously to get 4 different shades.
+It is widely used especially in Black & Gray Realism.
+Many tattooists use 4 ink cups simultaneously to get 4 different shades.

 Ink selection will depend on you, but it’s important that you use a specific diluent for this purpose.
 You can get it in any tattoo shop.